HNLMS De Ruyter (1853): Context

-On 1 June 1842 J.C.
+On 1 June 1842, J.C.
 Rijk became head (Dutch: Directeur-generaal) of the Dutch navy.
-On 18 June 1843 he became Secretary for the Navy.
+On 18 June 1843, he became Secretary for the Navy.
 At the time the navy had been severely neglected because of the secession of Belgium and the war and tensions that followed.
 Under Rijk the navy would have to economize, to become smaller, and to modernize.
-Rijk wrote about his policy early in a letter that was approved by the king on 25 January 1843, and known as 'Plan Rijk' (Dutch: Stelsel Rijk).
+Rijk wrote about his policy early in a letter that was approved by the king on 25 January 1843 and known as 'Plan Rijk' (Dutch: Stelsel Rijk).

-The Plan Rijk called for 2 ships of the line 84 guns and 4 ships of the line of 74 all of them existing or under construction.
+The Plan Rijk called for 2 ships of the line of 84 guns and 4 ships of the line of 74 guns all of them existing or under construction.
 Rijk noted that he did not want to build more ships of the line, but also did not want to razee the existing ones for the moment.
 The number of heavy frigates should be raised to 4.
 One of these was already in service, two were already in the water, and the fourth should be found by razeeing either the existing small ship of the line Kortenaar, or the small ship of the line De Ruyter, still under construction in Vlissingen.
 Rijk also observed that the caliber of the guns on a ship seemed to become more important than the number of guns on a ship.
 This is in line with his proposition to razee a ship instead of building another heavy frigate according to the existing models.

 By the time that De Ruyter was finally launched screw propulsion had made sail-only frigates obsolete.
-In the late 1850s a reconstruction along the lines of the HNLMS Wassenaar (1856) fit the new Dutch naval system (Plan 1855) calling for a fleet of steam frigates of 400 hp, steam corvettes of 250 hp, and steam sloops of 100 hp.
+In the late 1850s, a reconstruction along the lines of the HNLMS Wassenaar (1856) fit the new Dutch naval system (Plan 1855) calling for a fleet of steam frigates of 400 hp, steam corvettes of 250 hp, and steam sloops of 100hp.